s-chathuranga-j/BrowserStackSeleniumJava/README.md

 The BrowserStack integration related code base is scripted in the TestBase class under the package "src/main/java"

+A descriptive explanation about the code base can be found on Medium.com: https://medium.com/geekculture/browserstack-integration-with-selenium-java-3514abbd72d3

 ## Feel free to Clone, Try-out & Optimize the code base as your wish!